GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ## Good to code

 As usual, we first import the needed libraries we will be needing.
-These being: `BeautifulSoup` so that we can interact and handle the data within the html website file, and `urllib.request` in order to get the website html file into a `Python` variable.
-Of course we'll also need `Pandas` to create and handle our Dataframes.
+These happen to be: `BeautifulSoup` so that we can interact and handle the data within the `html file`, and `urllib.request` in order to get this `html file` into a `Python` variable `client`.
+Of course we'll also need `Pandas` to create and manipulate our Dataframes.

-And so we begin by defining the variable for the html file:
+And so we begin by defining the variable for the `html file` by passing its url address into a Python variable `url`:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/951df0c8-ef6e-4315-91fd-a5e8f3ea6cd4)

-Note that we can also assign a variable `key_word_search `to replace the content of key word `nkw` on the URL address.
+Note that we can also assign a variable `key_word_search `to replace anytime we need the content of key word `nkw` on the url address we have just passed.
 This way our script shall be modified without having to access to any web browser or if we decide to automate other processes.

-Next we load the `html file` into memory with the function `uReq` and we can also have a look at the content of this object:
+Next we load the `html file` into memory with the function `uReq`.
+We also can have a look at the content of this object:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/b8e7155f-f150-4f87-856a-363a3a32cbdb)

-As you may certainly know, this output is rather large and not easy to read, and here's where BeautifulSoup comes into action.
+As you may certainly know, this output is rather large and not easy to read, and here's where `BeautifulSoup` comes into action.
 Once the variable `html_page` is finally assigned, we will also close the client object:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/79d99542-c5d6-4d21-a816-273ba3762926)